singh-man/books/crackingTheCoding/03_stacksAndQueues.md

 62  }
 ```

-If we had additional information about the expected usages of the stacks, then we could modify this algo­rithm accordingly.
+If we had additional information about the expected usages of the stacks, then we could modify this algorithm accordingly.
 For example,  if we expected Stack  1  to have many more elements than Stack 2, we could allocate more space to Stack 1  and less space to Stack 2.

 **Approach 2: Flexible Divisions**